Mohamed-amir1/customer-churn-prediction/README.md

 # Customer Churn Prediction

 ## Project Overview
-Customer churn is one of the most important business problems in subscription-based companies.
-This project uses machine learning to predict whether a customer is likely to leave the company based on demographic information, services used, and account details.
+Customer churn is one of the most critical challenges in subscription-based businesses.
+This project uses machine learning to predict whether a customer is likely to leave the company based on demographic information, account details, and service usage patterns.

-The goal is to help businesses identify at-risk customers and improve customer retention strategies.
+The goal is to enable early identification of at-risk customers and support data-driven retention strategies and business decision-making.

 ---